TITLE Assistant Director of Human Resources, Employment and Employee Relations

 2. Assures that the specific needs of the department and/or supervisor are understood by the Human Resources Office by conferring with supervisors to clarify the type and level of knowledge, skills, abilities, and education required for each vacancy.

-3. Prevents University liability regarding employment selection practices by adhering to affirmative action and equal employment opportunity policies for non-academic employees and coordinating with the University’s Equal Opportunity Officer.
+3. Prevents University liability regarding employment selection practices by adhering to affirmative action and equal employment opportunity policies for academic and non-academic employees and coordinating with the University’s Equal Opportunity Officer.

 4. Determines the adequacy of applicant supply by recommending methods and sources of recruitment and providing authorized recruitment sources with vacant position information and job specifications.

-5. Assists supervisors with the recruitment process by writing job vacancy advertisements and submitting the advertisements to the appropriate newspapers and web sites.
+6. Assists supervisors and search chairs with the recruitment process by composing job vacancy advertisements for non-academic positions and, as needed, submitting the advertisements to the appropriate newspapers and web sites.

-6. Interprets the University's policies and procedures regarding employment to supervisors by advising and explaining the authorization, recruitment, selection and employment process for non-academic full-time and temporary employees.
+7. Interprets the University's policies and procedures regarding employment to supervisors by advising and explaining the authorization, recruitment, selection, and employment process for non-academic and academic full-time, part-time, and temporary positions.

-8. Works with Procurement Services in the development and distribution of Requests for Proposals (RFP) by identifying potential vendors for various employment-related activities, such as temporary services, clerical testing, background checks, and document storage.
+9. Works with Procurement Services in the development and distribution of Requests for Proposals (RFP) by identifying potential vendors for various employment-related activities, such as temporary services, background checks, and other related employment functions.

-9. Facilitates the indoctrination of new employees and assures completion of appropriate administrative in-processing by planning, organizing, and conducting employee orientations, scheduling and coordinating new employee physical examinations, and coordinating criminal background checks for new and transferring full-time employees.
+10. Facilitates the onboarding of new employees and assures completion of appropriate administrative in-processing by planning, organizing, and conducting employee orientations, scheduling and coordinating new employee physical examinations for non-academic positions, and coordinating criminal background checks for new hires, promotions, and transferring full-time or part-time employees.

-11. Assists in the resolution of personnel-related matters by counseling employees and supervisors regarding employment conditions, providing information involving personnel policies and regulations, interpreting union agreements, and attempting to resolve misunderstandings concerning these matters.
+12. Assists in the resolution of personnel-related matters by counseling employees and supervisors regarding conditions of employment, providing information involving personnel policies and regulations, interpreting union agreements, and attempting to resolve misunderstandings concerning these matters.

-14. Fulfills the needs of the University in attracting qualified non-academic staff by providing the leadership in developing efficient and effective recruitment and hiring programs.
+14. Fulfills the needs of the University in attracting qualified applicants by providing leadership in developing efficient and effective recruitment and hiring programs.

-15. Manages the employment activities for all non-academic University vacancies by implementing recruitment efforts, supervising testing and monitoring referrals and placement of candidates.
+15. Manages the employment activities for all non-academic University vacancies by implementing recruitment efforts, monitoring referrals and the placement of candidates, and overseeing the employment activities for academic positions to assure vacancies are posted accurately in the applicant tracking system.

-16. Prepares statistical studies and reports of various personnel activities (e.g. turnover, applicant flow, new hires) and provides information for projects and publications by compiling and analyzing data from personnel records.
+16. Prepares statistical studies and reports of various personnel activities (e.g. new hires, employees attending orientation, training conducted, etc.) and provides information for projects and publications by compiling and analyzing data from personnel records.

 17. Promotes the professional and personal development of the University staff by assisting in the planning and coordination of personnel training and staff development programs.